-- Sifu Zhang Wuji
+Sifu Zhang Wuji

-We respect and have no doubt of the ability of those who use external training methods.
+We have no doubt of and respect for the ability of those who use external training methods.
 Personally I have more respect for their dedication to their arts than for those who have the opportunity to excel in internal training but do not train as dedicatedly.